VitruviusLabs/typescript/packages/architectura/README.md

 > \- *Nicolas "SmashingQuasar" Lebacq, co-creator of Architectura*

 The objective is not to retain the user base by introducing unique patterns, a large number of dependencies or even an interlinking of services.
 The objective is to convince the user base that Architectura is the right fit for their project and needs.
+If they realise it wasn't due to their software needs sliding out of the scope of Architectura, they are not prisoners and can easily offboard themselves from it.

 ## Domains structure